What is a Safety Stand-Down?

 OSHA’s national safety stand-down to prevent falls in construction are typically held every year in May.
 Any employer can take part, but in past years, participants have included commercial construction companies of all sizes, residential construction contractors, highway construction companies, the U.S. military, safety equipment manufacturers and more.

-At FFVA Mutual, we believe that every employer should have access to the resources they need to host successful and effective stand-down events.
-When you’re looking to host your next stand-down, we encourage you to take time to learn more about ways to hold your own Ladder Safety Stand-Down event and access the many resources available to employers and workers.
-Our materials include a comprehensive, user-friendly resource on ladder safety that’s packed with useful information and a customizable certificate of participation that you can use to recognize your participants and thank them for their time.
+We believe that every employer should have access to the resources they need to host successful and effective stand-down events.
+When you’re looking to host your next stand-down, we encourage you to take time to learn more about ways to hold your own Slip, Trip and Fall Safety Stand-Down event and access the many resources available to employers and workers.
+Our materials include a comprehensive, user-friendly resource on slips, trips and falls that’s packed with useful information.

 And of course, whenever you need any additional safety support or guidance, our team of Solutionists are always here to help.
 It’s our goal to help create safer workplaces, and we’re proud of the work we’ve done so far.
 But safety is a never-ending journey that requires continued vigilance and effort from all parties involved.
-We hope you join our ladder safety stand-down campaign for more resources and to help us keep this important conversation going.
+We hope you join our slips, trips and falls campaign for more resources and to help us keep this important conversation going.

 FROM OUR BLOG